Submitting a referral to the National Referral Mechanism (NRM) for a child

 If the NRM Panel reaches a ‘Reasonable Grounds’ decision this means that the panel:

-“Suspect but cannot prove that the child is a victim of Human Trafficking, Slavery, Servitude and Forced or Compulsory Labour’
+“Reasonable grounds to believe that a child is a victim of Human Trafficking, Slavery, Servitude and Forced or Compulsory Labour’

 If a ‘Reasonable Grounds’ decision is reached, there is enough information to investigate.